2 Interpreting Scientific Figures

 There are three equilibria for the poverty-trap model: (1) a stable equilibrium at destitution (\(w_t=0\)), (2) an unstable interior equilibrium, and (3) a stable equilibrium at maximum wealth.

-We encounter indifference curves when we consider the case of multi-species epidemics, as described by Holt and colleagues (2003).
+We encounter indifference curves when we consider the case of multi-species epidemics, as described by Holt et al. (2003).
 Suppose there is an infectious disease that can infect multiple species.
 In order to be above the epidemic threshold, there have to be a certain minimum number of susceptible individuals.

 On one side of the curve – where the minimum conditions for an epidemic are exceeded – an epidemic is possible.
 On the other side of the curve, no epidemic is possible.
 Any combination of species numbers along the isoclines satisfy the conditions equally well.
 This is why we call them “indifference curves.”